elemel/blog/2022/11/27/README.md

 but  `table` was already taken in Lua.
 Tablets are further split into shards that contain the actual row data.
-If the archetype of a row changes, it moves to the tablet belonging to its new archetype.
+If the archetype of a row changes, the row moves to the tablet of the new archetype.

 Here's some log output from running the Scoreline example: